-- · Over 90 lease agreements with user groups; and - The opportunity for Community Centres to "block book" selected athletic fields in their community and allocate those fields to user groups.
+- Over 90 lease agreements with user groups; and - The opportunity for Community Centres to "blanket book" selected athletic fields that they currently maintain in their community and allocate those fields to user groups.

 Athletic field management and maintenance is the responsibility of the City's Public Works Department's Parks and Open Space Division.
 Fees are currently collected from the majority of youth user groups on a per participant basis through Community Centres.
 Athletic fields that remain within the City's inventory (such as those allocated to adult user groups) are booked using 3 hour blocks of time.